zedd45/walmart-labs-hackday-2015/README.md

         locate a club

+## Caveats

+1. Product search currently only supports three items: `Ramen [noodles]`, `Gatorade`, and `speakers`.
+Ramen or Ramen noodles will work.
-The club locator will ask for your location, but the service is based on JSON fixtures, of which there is presently only one...
+2. The club locator will ask for your location, but the service is based on JSON fixtures, of which there is presently only one...